Unable to adopt right now?

 What if it doesn’t work out?

-If there is a problem with your foster dog, we will move the foster dog as quickly as possible and will exchange a dog with you that is more compatible.
+If there is a problem with your foster, we will move the foster animal as quickly as possible and adjust the discuss what would make a better fit for your family when considering potential foster animals in the future.

 How long will I have my foster?